 If you suffer from a poor appetite due to physical or psychological issues, what you can do is, instead of eating a huge amount at one go, you can keep eating smaller amounts at regular intervals throughout the day.
 The important thing is not to keep your stomach empty for long periods.

-As for the diet itself, you don’t need to change it completely but should try eliminating unhealthy items like processed sugar, junk food and food that accumulates unhealthy fat.
+As for the diet itself, you don’t need to change it completely but should try eliminating unhealthy items, stop eating sugar, junk food and food that accumulates unhealthy fat.

 Instead, you can enrich your diet with high-calorie items like cheese, almonds, and fruit, carbohydrate-rich food like brown rice and corn, and high-protein food like pulses and meat.
 You must have a diet routine that includes all the nutrients in adequate amounts.
 It is a wise idea to consult a dietician and prepare a diet chart.

 If you are busy you can use protein shakes like Huel or Shakeology, both are packed with healthy nutrients and are easy and quick to prepare.
-Or you can try my favorite protein shake, Kachava, it's taste amazingly and has an incredibly healthy nutritional profile.
+Or you can try one of my favorite protein shakes -Kachava, which I have covered in this detailed Kachava review, it tastes amazing and has an incredibly healthy nutritional profile.

 Getting Healthy Amounts of Sleep